Scille/parsec-cloud/docs/userguide/join_organization.rst

 .. caution::

-  If the code provided by the host is not present in your list, or if your code is not present in the host list, it means there is a very high probability that one of you is victim of a `Man-in-the-middle attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_.
+  If one of the codes to share is not present in the other's list, it means there is a very high probability you are victim of a `Man-in-the-middle attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_.
   You can read more about that process at the :ref:`Cryptography <doc_cryptography>` section.

 3. Set up your account